salman-abedin/faint/README.md

 # faint: Extensible TUI fuzzy file explorer

-**faint** is a fuzzy file explorer for the CLI that supports scriptable operations & launch behaviors as Icons & Emojis.
+**faint** is a fuzzy file explorer for the CLI that supports scriptable operations & launch behaviors, Bookmarks and Icons & Emojis.

 ## Features